Bharath-tars/AgenticAI/README.md

 # AgenticAI
-This repo is solely for study purpose of AgenticAI AGENTIC AI - Notes by Bharath
+This repo is solely for study purpose of
+AGENTIC AI - Notes by Bharath

 # Important points: